Payment Options and Sign-up

 MWSA is a nation-wide association of some 279 authors, poets, and artists, drawn together by the common bond of military service.
 Most of its members are active duty military, retirees, or military veterans.
 A few are lifelong civilians who have chosen to honor our military through their writings or their art.
 Others have only a tangential relationship to the military.
 MWSA will take the lead on teaching a free day-long writing class at the Raymond G. Murphy VA Medical Center in Albuquerque on Thursday, September 12th, 2019.

 SWW brings a wealth of expertise to the conference.
 This would include memoir, southwest setting, mystery/thriller, poetry, short stories, romance, sci-fi, westerns, non-fiction, fantasy, action, history, humor, etc. SWW is devoted to helping both published and unpublished writers improve their craft and further their careers.
 SWW serves its 329 members and all writers of all skill levels in every fiction and nonfiction genre.

-Next year’s joint conference in Albuquerque will also include an awards ceremony where MWSA recognizes highly talented authors who have published a book.
-SWW is considering holding an awards ceremony at the conference.
-Writers interested in participating in the annual MWSA contest can do so by applying at http://www.mwsadispatches.com/ after the first of the year.
+This year’s joint conference in Albuquerque will also include an awards ceremony where both organizations will recognize highly talented authors who have published a book.

 Anyone with specific recommendations for the program are welcome to contact the Conference Coordinator, Jim Tritten, at firstname.lastname@example.org.
 Of course, Jim welcomes hearing from anyone interested in helping at any level.